cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 # Device Instantiation Agent

 This agent is responsible for instantiating sensors, microcontrollers and devices in a knowledge graph.
-The agent took in informations from a `.json` file (the device descriptor) and instantiates microcontroller modules with their respective sensor and readings instances.
+The agent took in information from a `.json` file (the device descriptor) and instantiates microcontroller modules with their respective sensor and readings instances.
 The agent is designed with the device instantiation framework in mind.

 Instantiation is based on ontodevice ontology.